Attachment theory can improve your life!

 You probably had dismissive, non-responsive parent(s) who deprived their children of the relational pattern of having someone responding to them and meeting their needs.
-Insecure/avoidant attachment style also results if you were left alone too long as a child or because of the mental illness of parent(s), disturbing childhood experiences, abuse, or neglect.
-The brain of children with this style has stored data that says that depending on someone is not safe.
+An insecure/avoidant attachment style also results if you were left alone too long as a child or because of the mental illness of parent(s), disturbing childhood experiences, abuse, or neglect.
+The brains of children with this style have stored data that says that depending on someone is not safe.

 If we could look inside a person with an insecure/avoidant attachment style

 They like to think of themselves as loners or free spirits, but they long for intimacy and emotional connection deep down.
-They have a fragile sense of self, with decreased ability to recognize affect signals.
+They have a fragile sense of self, with a decreased ability to recognize affect signals.
 They also have difficulty recognizing their own emotions.
-Attaching to anybody has been a harrowing experience in their past.
+Being attached to anybody has been a harrowing experience in the past.
 They have trouble learning from past experiences and an inability to assess consequences.

 Insecure/anxious attachment style details

 Textbook behaviors that give away that your attachment style is insecure/anxious

 You are preoccupied with fears of abandonment, often play the martyr, and have difficulty leaving relationships even when they have become hurtful and toxic.
 You are suspicious and have difficulty trusting.
 You tend to become clingy when you feel distressed, but if someone comes close, you get worried that they will not stay.
 You can overwhelm the people who love you with your constant need for reassurance, and you doubt them even if they give you no reason to.
 You are hypervigilant and hypersensitive in identifying threats.
 Still, you have difficulty switching your attachment system off (interwoven in your nervous system) and soothing yourself once triggered.

 How did you end up with an insecure/anxious attachment style?